 The Fastex is also prone to "strap creep" where the strap loosens gradually over a period of time as it is tugged into position or otherwise jiggled.
 You may have to tack sew your straps in adjustment to prevent that.
 We don't like messing with any part of a helmet, but the adjustment issues are very difficult to handle without sewing.

 The Fastex can break.
 Typically one prong breaks off.
 The rider can be semi-aware that something is wrong, but keep using the buckle, since the other prong will hold it together for normal wear.
 In a crash, however, that buckle can come undone in an instant, letting the helmet fly off.
 The second impact on the pavement could be with a bare head.

-The biggest advantage of this buckle is that it solves the strap creep problem by requiring adjustment when you put the helmet on.
+The biggest advantage of this buckle is that it solves the strap creep problem by enabling adjustment when you put the helmet on.
 It also deals with the loosening of straps when sweat-saturated problem by permitting further adjustment during a ride if the strap loosens with sweat.
-As noted this buckle is found only on Uvex helmets in the US market, but also found on Abus helmets in Europe.

 In the 1990's Bell had a hook and snap buckle that worked well and could be handled with one hand.
 This photo shows it from the inside, with the hook in place.